Every Python developer is challenged by the size and velocity of the Python ecosystem π€

 as a dependency).

-Here we use $ poetry new
+Here we use $ uv init

-to create a new Poetry project from scratch:
+to create a new project from scratch:

-We then add a Python file ./general/cli.py
+We then add modify the Python file src/demo/__init__.py

 :